whalecorpus/landunlock/README.md

 ## Contributing

-We only have two weeks!
+For team members: We only have two weeks!
 You can push right to main.
+For others: we welcome pull requests.
+If you're in Terra community, feel free to reach out to us on Slack.